Redned235/MiniLobby/.github/ISSUE_TEMPLATE/Bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots or Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or video to help explain your problem.

-w
+**Error Log or Stacktrace**
+If an error is thrown in the console, please report the _whole_ stacktrace.
+It is highly recommended that you copy this into [Pastebin](http://pastebin.com) or [Hastebin](http://hastebin.com).

 **Additional context**
 Add any other context about the problem here.
+The more information you include about your bug, the easier it will be for us to fix it.